-5.5.5 Key Information Gaps for Other Sources and Pathways
+5.5.5.
+Key information gaps for other sources and pathways

 Wastewater inputs are small relative to other Hg loads in most other areas of the Bay, so there are few needs for additional data.
 Similarly, sediment loads from the Delta already have concentrations near the Bay TMDL target, so aside from periodic measurement to assure continued improvement, little additional information is needed.
 Regulators do need to know how to use dredged material safely as fill for wetland restoration so as not to cause increased food web uptake.
-Although the most contaminated sediment can be excluded from use in potentially sensitive habitats, more moderately contaminated sediment (i.e., similar to Bay ambient concentrations) may be best managed by use in habitat restoration while addressing other factors influencing bioavailability and bioaccumulation, a topic to be discussed in the next section.
+Although the most contaminated sediment can be excluded from use in potentially sensitive habitats, more moderately contaminated sediment (i.e., similar to Bay ambient concentrations) may be best managed by use in habitat restoration while addressing other factors influencing bioavailability and bioaccumulation.